mitkunz/diy_timecode_generator/README.md

 I cannot guarantee that this code will work for everyone and with different components than the ones I use.
 Use this code at your own risk.

+## Housing and final build
+I will post my design for the housing box for 3d printing as soon as they are finished.